 Information Officers answer queries about their organisation’s goods and services by phone, email, chat, and social media.
 They issue forms, sales brochures, applications and information kits — plus keep records of the people who have made enquiries.

 As an Information Officer you’ll need a detailed knowledge of your organisation’s products and services so you can answer pricing enquiries, stock availabilities, shipment times and production dates.
 You’ll often be following up customer complaints and referring complex enquiries to team leaders and departmental managers.

-There are 1 courses available for people who want to become a Information Officer.
+There is one course available for people who want to become an Information Officer.